 Therefore, we’ve signed an agreement to lease six floors in a new building to be constructed on Elizabeth Street, close to the Melbourne CBD and University of Melbourne.
 It will be just a 10-minute walk or a short tram ride between the two Trinity College campuses.

-Our new Elizabeth Street campus, shown in the concept image below, will be purpose built to give our international students the best possible learning experience.
+Our new Elizabeth Street campus will be purpose built to give our international students the best possible learning experience.
 The building will include extensive formal and informal teaching spaces, a library, student common areas, kitchen facilities, and indoor and outdoor activity spaces.
 A retail precinct will also be constructed as part of the site’s overall development.

-The developer, PDG, is contracted to hand over the levels to Trinity by early 2021.
-Trinity College will commence building fit-out from December 2020 and the new campus is due to open to students mid-2021.
+The developer, PDG, is contracted to hand over the levels to Trinity in 2021.

 Other campus development projects that we’ve undertaken at Trinity College in recent years include: